paul-rodriguez/rt/README.md

 # Usage

-Useful entry point scripts (simulations, graph makers etc.) are in the `src/` folder.
+Useful entry point scripts are in the `src/` folder.

 To execute your own scripts, run them with the `python` interpreter found in `virtualenv/bin/` after installation and make sure the modules in the `/src`